Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Today might be the last time they saw him alive, for fuck sake.

-Last night, that thought had been…well, she’d wanted to revel in having him.
+Last night, that thought had been... well, she’d wanted to revel in having him.
 So had Xiù.
 They had a big and beautiful man who was big and beautifully in love with them both.
 A love they expressed tenderly, and fiercely, which he claimed from them with all his volcanic passion.
 He worked *hard* until they were all so completely in the moment, the intruding dread just *wasn’t there,* time melting into forever under his endless, unstoppable strength.

 Now, though, the cold light of dawn brought it back with vengeance.
-And looking on him…so *achingly* beautiful.
-The tragedy in *potential* he represented was just…too much.
+And looking on him... so *achingly* beautiful.
+The tragedy in *potential* he represented was just... too much.
 Even the agony and work and *heart* he’d put into preparing for this!
-It had done nothing but make him a more beautiful person, a more beautiful body, and a more beautiful soul in the way he loved his men, wanted to be *better* for them, be better for *everyone.* It was…selfless.
+It had done nothing but make him a more beautiful person, a more beautiful body, and a more beautiful soul in the way he loved his men, wanted to be *better* for them, be better for *everyone.* It was... selfless.
 Pure.

 She saw it all as he stepped into the shower.
 A *perfect* embodiment of what a man should strive to be.
 And it fucking broke her.

 She became aware of Xiù trying to get her attention around about the same moment she realized she was in tears.
 "Hey.
-Hey…Al…*bǎobèi?"*
+Hey...
+Al...*bǎobèi?"*

 Al pulled herself together with a snarl and dried her eyes on the blanket.
-"Fuck…sorry."
+"Fuck... sorry."

 "Nuh-uh."
 Xiù gave her a kiss and wiped her cheeks dry with a thumb, with a decidedly *forced* little shaky smile.
 "We’re allowed."